chanezon/azure-linux/coreos/cluster/README.md

 --custom-data CUSTOM_DATA                     optional, path to your own cloud-init file --discovery-service-url DISCOVERY_SERVICE_URL optional, url for an existing cluster discovery service.
 Else we will generate one.
---pip                                         optional, assigns public instance ip addresses to each VM --deis                                        optional, if you provision a CoreOS cluster to deploy deis, this option will fetch deis specific cloud-init and generate a new discovery token in it automatically
+--pip                                         optional, assigns public instance ip addresses to each VM --deis                                        optional, if you provision a CoreOS cluster to deploy deis, this option will fetch deis specific cloud-init and generate a new discovery token in it automatically.
+It also will configure load balanced endpoints and health checks for deis services.
 --data-disk                                   optional, creates a data disk in same blob container as the vm, and attaches it to the VM
 ```